As death toll from Maui fire reaches 89, authorities say effort to count the losses is just starting

 LAHAINA, Hawaii (AP) — As the death toll from a wildfire that razed a historic Maui town reached 89, authorities warned Saturday that the effort to find and identify the dead was still in its early stages.
 It’s already the deadliest U.S. wildfire for over a century.

-Crews with cadaver dogs have completed just 3% of the search area, Maui Police Chief John Pelletier said.
+Crews with cadaver dogs have covered just 3% of the search area, Maui Police Chief John Pelletier said.

-“We’ve got an area that we have to contain that is at least 5 square miles and it is full of our loved ones.
-And we’ve got 89 so far.
-Today we identified two,” noting that the death toll is likely to grow and “none of us really know the size of it yet.”
+“We’ve got an area that we have to contain that is at least 5 square miles and it is full of our loved ones,” noting that the death toll is likely to grow and “none of us really know the size of it yet.”

-He spoke as federal emergency workers picked through an ashen moonscape left by the fire that razed the centuries-old town of Lahaina.
-Teams marked the ruins of homes with a bright orange X for an initial search and HR when they found human remains.
+He spoke as federal emergency workers picked through the ashen moonscape left by the fire that razed the centuries-old town of Lahaina.
+Teams marked the ruins of homes with a bright orange X to record an initial search, and HR when they found human remains.

-Pelletier said that identifying the dead is extremely challenging because “we pick up the remains and they fall apart… When we find our family and our friends, the remains that we’re finding is through a fire that melted metal.”
+Pelletier said identifying the dead is extremely challenging because “we pick up the remains and they fall apart … When we find our family and our friends, the remains that we’re finding is through a fire that melted metal.”
+Two people have been identified so far, he said.

 Dogs worked the rubble, and their occasional bark — used to alert their handlers to a possible corpse — echoed over the hot and colorless landscape.